oracle/terraform-kubernetes-installer/docs/input-variables.md

 worker_iscsi_volume_mount           | /var/lib/docker         | optional mount path of iSCSI volume when worker_iscsi_volume_size is set
-etcd_iscsi_volume_create            | false                   | boolean flag indicating whether or not to attach an iSCSI volume to attach to each etcd node etcd_iscsi_volume_size              | 50                      | size in GBs of volume when etcd_iscsi_volume_create is set
+etcd_iscsi_volume_create            | false                   | boolean flag indicating whether or not to attach an iSCSI volume to attach to each etcd node etcd_iscsi_volume_size              | 50                      | size in GBs of volume when etcd_iscsi_volume_create is set use_hostname_as_nodename            | true                    | use the hostname for the node name, otherwise use just the ip

 ### TLS Certificates & SSH key pair
 name                                | default                 | description